Wondering about what to do when you’re bored? I’m assuming you have a bunch of free time on your hands and you decided to do something about it?

 - “I should re-do my bathroom like they do in those renovation shows.”

-- “I’d like to try indoor soccer during winter, but I’m too scared to try it.”
+- “I’d like to try indoor soccer during the winter, but I’m too scared to try it.”

-- “How did they get so good at guitar!
-That must be awesome to play for a huge crowd of people”.
+- “How did that guy get so good at guitar!
+That must be awesome to be playing for a huge crowd of people”.

-So how is it even remotely possible that as a people, we get SO bored when we have literally THOUSANDS of hobbies and interests we can do or explore at our
+So how is it even remotely possible that as a people, we get SO bored when we have literally THOUSANDS of hobbies, projects, and interests we can do or explore at our

 How I Got Motivated to Be Productive with My Hobby

-Personally, I had so many hobbies and other interests that I never pursued because I thought it was silly, too hard, or I’d feel stupid.
+Personally, I had many hobbies and interests that I never pursued because I thought it was silly, too hard, or I’d feel stupid.